atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 $$U_{f}\left( \ket{x}\ket{0} \right) \rightarrow \ket{x}\ket{f(x)}$$

 However, more generally speaking, the output qubit can be assumed to be in state $\ket{y}$.
-And, the oracle is taken to performs $\otimes$, i.e., XOR, operation on the output qubit as the following:
+And, the oracle is taken to performs $\oplus$, i.e., XOR, operation on the output qubit as the following:

 $$U_{f}\left( \ket{x}\ket{y} \right) \rightarrow \ket{x}\ket{y \oplus f(x)}$$